-- Cognitive linguistics was also defined in the book of An Introduction to Cognitive Linguistics (20000) as - Cognitive linguistics was also defined in the book of An Introduction to Cognitive Linguistics (n.d.) as.....
+- © Cognitive linguistics was also defined in the book of An Introduction to Cognitive Linguistics (20000) as - © Cognitive linguistics was also defined in the book of An Introduction to Cognitive Linguistics (n.d.) as.....

-- Cognitive linguistics is a science that is resulted from the amalgamation of different sciences: Anthropology, cognitive psychology, neurology, and philosophy, where anthropology in return is branched into sociolinguistics, from which pragmatics is derived (An Introduction, 2000). - Cognitive linguistics is a science that is resulted from the amalgamation of different sciences: Anthropology, cognitive psychology, neurology, and philosophy, where anthropology in return is branched into sociolinguistics, from which pragmatics is derived ("Introducing Cognitive," 2000).
+- © Cognitive linguistics is a science that is resulted from the amalgamation of three different sciences: Anthropology, psychology and semantics, where anthropology in return is branched into sociolinguistics, from which pragmatics is derived (An Introduction, 2000). - © Cognitive linguistics is a science that is resulted from the amalgamation of three different sciences: Anthropology, psychology and semantics, where anthropology in return is branched into sociolinguistics, from which pragmatics is derived ("Introducing Cognitive," 2000).